16 to 19 bursary scheme

 Students must meet strict residency criteria, notably:

-- have indefinite leave to remain in the UK
+- be a person granted indefinite leave to remain

 Applications are made direct to the dance and drama awards school and awards are based on an assessment of family income.